 • Property damage: $5,000 to $25,000 per accident

 States only require minimal coverage to protect others in case of an accident — your vehicle isn’t insured against damage or loss if you’re at fault.
-Therefore, you may want to add a couple of optional coverages if you have a newer car.
+In order to protect your vehicle you will need to carry full coverage insurance which adds collision and comprehensive coverage to your policy.
+If you have a loan or lease on your vehicle your lender will require that you carry full coverage.

-Collision insurance will cover damage to your car if you’re responsible for an accident and comprehensive insurance pays for damage from theft or extreme weather such as hail or flooding.
+Collision insurance will cover damage to your car if you’re responsible for an accident and comprehensive insurance pays for damage from theft, extreme weather such as hail or flooding, as well as animal strikes.

 How much is insurance for new drivers?

-If you recently got your driver’s license, expect to pay more for new driver insurance than friends and loved ones who’ve been licensed for years.
-Younger drivers under 25 and older drivers over 50 will see the highest premiums.
-To give you an idea, let’s look at a common scenario – a resident of a large city where it’s typical not to own and drive a car, but who decides it’s finally time to do so.
+If you recently got your driver’s license, expect to pay more for coverage than drivers who’ve been licensed for years.
+Younger drivers (anyone under 25) and older drivers over 50 will typically see the highest premiums.

-Here’s a table that gives you an idea of how much insurance for new drivers will cost.
-The driver profile used for the rates provided is a newly licensed vs. experienced male driver, age 30, living in New York City, driving a 2017 Honda Accord, insured for state minimum and full coverage, including optional comprehensive and collision coverage with a $500 deductible.
+The table below shows the average premium differences between a new driver and one with more experience under their belt.
+In this example, the driver profile used is for a male driver, age 30, living in New York City, driving a 2017 Honda Accord, insured for state minimum and full coverage, including optional comprehensive and collision coverage with a $500 deductible.

 Cost of insurance for new drivers vs. experienced drivers